By Cat, Jan 2009 (Photo, right, from Wikimedia Commons)

 This recipe is adapted from “Petto di pollo con Gorgonzola” in the Daily Inter Lake, November 18, 2009, reprinted from the Los Angeles Times, by Noelle Carter (1).
 Except for the addition of spinach, and using blue cheese, it is very similar to Chicken Breasts Baked with Camembert Sauce (a.k.a.
 Chicken with Cooleeney Sauce).

 The original recipe calls for 4 chicken breast halves, but does not indicate the weight of each.
 I’ve modified this version for 4 each 6-oz breast pieces.
 Chickens these days are bred for breasts as big as a turkey!
-You may want to cut each half-breast in half, crosswise, if the breasts are large, to get the 6-oz size.
-Or you can use boneless thighs – you won’t need to brine them, but then will need to season them with salt.
+You may want to cut each half-breast in half, crosswise, if the breasts are large, to get the ~6-oz size.
+For example, one 11½-oz breast counts for two 5.5-oz breast pieces.
+Or you can use boneless thighs (I’ve never tried that option) – you won’t need to brine them, but then will need to season them with salt.

 You can pound out the meat to make thin cutlets, or you can slice the breast horizontally, about ½″ or less thick.
 The latter is quicker, so is what I usually do.